sg777/bet/README.md

 [![bet CD](https://github.com/chips-blockchain/bet/actions/workflows/bet-cd.yml/badge.svg?branch=master)](https://github.com/chips-blockchain/bet/actions/workflows/bet-cd.yml)
 # Pangea-Bet

-The details about verus migration using vdxf ID's is mentioning here in [verus_migration.md](./docs/verus_migration/verus_migration.md)
+The details about Verus migration using VDXF IDs are mentioned here in [verus_migration.md](./docs/verus_migration/verus_migration.md)

 ## Abstract
-Bet is a decentralized adopatable gaming platform that meet the needs of any card game and predictable betting scenarios.
+Bet is a decentralized adaptable gaming platform that meets the needs of any card game and predictable betting scenarios.
 The initial draft is written by jl777 is [here](./docs/BET_Initial_Draft.md).
 The detailed technical whitepaper is [here.](https://cdn.discordapp.com/attachments/455737840668770315/456036359870611457/Unsolicited_PANGEA_WP.pdf)

 ## Underlying Blockchain
 The underlying blockchain and cryptocurrency that bet uses is [CHIPS](https://github.com/chips-blockchain/chips).
 CHIPS is initially a bitcoin fork and jl777 made improvements to it to have the reduced blocktime to 10 seconds and for security chips chain is notarized on komodo and which is further notarized on bitcoin blockchain.
-For real time betting initially CHIPS is integrated with [lightning network]((https://github.com/chips-blockchain/lightning)) but later due to the portability issues with LN across the platforms the design changes are made to bet such that it can also be worked without LN.

-Now the development work is going on to launch the PBaaS chain of chips on verus.
-The reason to launch is to improve the usability in using the bet platform.
+CHIPS is now available as a PBaaS (Public Blockchain as a Service) chain on Verus, which improves usability and enables identity-based communication using Verus IDs.
+The platform primarily operates without Lightning Network, recording all game actions directly on the CHIPS blockchain.
+Lightning Network support is available as legacy/optional functionality for backward compatibility.

 ## Configuration
-Bet can be played with or without LN. please go through the [existing tradeoffs](./docs/protocol/architecture_doc.md) we have at the moment to understand the ecosystem in a better way also please go through the [bet without ln](./docs/protocol/bet_without_ln.md) on how to play poker without using ln and it contains some nice info about various methods and info about [various tx's](./docs/protocol/tx_flow.md) involved during the gameplay.
+Bet primarily operates without Lightning Network, recording all game actions directly on the CHIPS blockchain.
+Please go through the [existing tradeoffs](./docs/protocol/architecture_doc.md) to understand the ecosystem, and the [bet without ln](./docs/protocol/bet_without_ln.md) documentation for details on how poker works without LN, including information about [various transactions](./docs/protocol/tx_flow.md) involved during gameplay.

+The platform uses Verus IDs (VDXF) for node communication and data storage, eliminating the need for static IP addresses and improving reliability.
+See [verus migration documentation](./docs/verus_migration/verus_migration.md) for details.

 ## To Play

-It's simple, just follow these steps to play poker on bet plarform using CHIPS.
+It's simple, just follow these steps to play poker on the bet platform using CHIPS.
 * **Setup:** Setup the nodes by following any of the approaches mentioned in the [setup documentation](./README.md#setup).
-* **Load the funds:** Load the chips wallet with whatever the amount of the CHIPS that you willing to play.
-Lets say if you are joining the talbe of stake_size 10 CHIPS, its always advisable to load the CHIPS wallet with >10 CHIPS why because the actions occur during the game are recorded in the CHIPS blockchain and every action of user costs 0.0005 CHIPS tx_fee to the user.
+* **Load the funds:** Load the chips wallet with whatever the amount of the CHIPS that you are willing to play.
+Let's say if you are joining a table of stake_size 10 CHIPS, it's always advisable to load the CHIPS wallet with >10 CHIPS because the actions that occur during the game are recorded in the CHIPS blockchain and every action costs 0.0001 CHIPS tx_fee to the user.
 ```
 To get the chips address on the setup node run
 $chips-cli getnewaddress